Kinds-of-Intelligence-CFI/animal-ai/Animal_AI_Code_of_Conduct.md

 This Code of Conduct applies to all project-related spaces.

 ## Enforcement
-Report unacceptable behavior to [INSERT CONTACT].
+Report unacceptable behavior to [kindsofintelligence.cfi@gmail.com].
 Complaints will be reviewed and investigated.

 ## Diversity Statement
 We welcome and encourage participation by everyone regardless of their background, identity, and experience.